 Big projects might have many different boards and many different revisions as the ideas and concept gets revised.
 However, as the project moves forward, the favourite concepts get distilled on the mood board, and they start to appear more prevalent.
 This is when you know you are narrowing your ideas down to your final concept.

-Find Your Model for Editorial Photos
+Find Your Model for Editorial Images

 Of the things you work out through planning, picking your models is one of the biggest.
 Nearly all editorial work involves models, but the models that work for commercial shoots may or may not work well on editorial ones.
 Here is an article on different types of models in the fashion world.

 For this reason, it's essential to focus on the emotional content of your brief and of your plan.
 The model will be responsible for communicating these concepts to the viewer, and picking a model with the correct skillset will save you a lot of time and frustration in the future.

 And then, of course, there are the pure aesthetics of the model and the image you want to produce.
 But, again, it's not uncommon for your client to lay out many specifics here since the model often represents the publication's target market or story idea.